-The learning support teacher respects the rights and responsibilities of parents for their children and endeavors to establish, as appropriate a collaborative relationship with parents to facilitate the student's maximum development.
-There is an ongoing communication between the parents and the learning support department.
+The learning support teacher respects the rights and responsibilities of parents for their children and endeavours to establish, as appropriate, a collaborative relationship with parents to facilitate the student's maximum development.
+There is ongoing communication between the parents and the learning support department.
 Regular feedback and progress of the child is shared with the parents.
-There are records of confidential students' files, which are kept inside locked cupboards, with the relevant information comprising of IDPs and sessions reports.
-These files are accessible to the Learning Support Educator, Head Counsellor, Principal and Head of School.
+There are records of confidential students' files, which are kept inside locked cupboards, with the relevant information consisting of IDPs and sessions reports.
+These files are accessible to the Learning Support specialists, school counsellor, Segment head and Principal